gardener/landscaper/docs/guided-tour/blueprints/helm-chart-resource/README.md

           helmRepository: https://example.helm.repo.com/landscaper
 ```

-Again, if you were to prefer to embed the blueprint and the helm chart in the component as a local blob, instead of an
+Again, if you prefer to embed the blueprint and the helm chart in the component as a local blob, instead of an
 `access:...`, you would have to specify an `input:...` as demonstrated [here](./config-files/local-blob-components.yaml).
 The commands used to create the actual component based on the *component configuration file* and to upload this
 component to an OCI registry can be found [here](./commands/component.sh).